dmilith/TheSS/README.md

 # and now just:
 ./svdss
-# (it supports -d param for explicit debug output and -t for trace level output)
+# (it supports -d param for explicit debug output and -t for trace level output
+#  which may be later changed using "log level change" feature)

 # on second terminal, do:
 mkdir ~/SoftwareData/Redis && touch ~/SoftwareData/Redis/.start